ktvanzwol/nimi-vba/README.md

 ```VBA
 VarPtr( myArrayVarable( 0 ) )
 ```
-Or if when you don't know the exact array bounds use the more generic:
+Or when you don't know the exact array bounds use the more generic:
 ```VBA
 VarPtr( myArrayVarable( LBound( myArrayVarable ) ) )
 ```

-See [VBA Internals: Getting Pointers | bytecomb](https://bytecomb.com/vba-internals-getting-pointers/) for a overview of how to get the pointers as LongPtr of common VBA varable types.

 ### Strings
-C Strings are stored as Byte Arrays ``char \*`` so we can use the same aproach as for arrays to receive a C style string from external code.
+C Strings are stored as Byte Arrays ``char *`` so we can use the same aproach as for arrays to receive a C style string from external code.
 But VBA uses Ninicode and wide characters for its ``String`` type so we also need to deal with the convertion between Byte Array and String types.

 #### Receiving Strings